lgestc/fakebeat/README.md

 }
 ```

-Each of the values can be constructed using random helpers, listed here:
+Each of the values can be constructed using random helpers, you can check the current ones with
+`fakebeat -g`

 ## Usage